Nur Mohammad (Munshiganj politician)

 Nur Mohammad is a politician from Munshiganj District of Bangladesh.
 He was elected member of parliament for Munshiganj-4 in the 1988 Bangladeshi general election.

 Career

 Nur Mohammad was elected member of parliament for the Munshiganj-4 constituency as an Jatiya Party candidate in the 1988 Bangladeshi general election.

+He was elected to a second term as chairman of Jamuna Bank in 2022.